Rose Marie Lawson

 A life long horse lover, Rose Marie, received her Horse Masters from the Pacific Horse Center in Elk Grove, CA in 1976.
-Returning home from school she married Wes Lawson and founded Oak View Stables.
-Through the years Rose Marie has served on the boards of the WTHJA, GCHS, Oak Grove Hunt, Longreen Hounds and started the Schooling Show series.
-Foxhunting, combined training, hunters, jumpers and more recently carriage driving have been added to her list of equine accomplishments.
-Teaching, training & judging have remained her passion for more then 35 years.
-Over the years she has had multiple horses & riders achieve local as well as national honors for combined training, hunters & jumpers in AQHA, ApHC, MHJA, MTHJA, WTHJA, USCTA, & the USEF.
+Returning home from school, she married Wes Lawson and founded Oak View Stables.
+Through the years Rose Marie has served on the boards of the WTHJA, GCHS, Oak Grove Hunt, Longreen Fox Hounds and started the Schooling Show Series.
+Foxhunting, combined training, hunters, jumpers, and more recently carriage driving have been added to her list of equine accomplishments.
+Teaching, training & judging have remained her passion for more than 35 years.
+Over the years she has had multiple horses & riders achieve local, as well as national, honors for combined training, hunters, and jumpers in AQHA, ApHC, MHJA, MTHJA, WTHJA, USCTA, UHSJA, & USEF.

 Riding practically from birth, Trey began fox hunting when he was eight and has been a whip for Longreen since 1995.
 Trey began showing hunters when he was seven.
-Trey & his horse, Maximilian, earned USEF Zone 4 Horse of the Year Awards from 1995 until 2004 for Scout & Radisson, later having greater successes riding Samson’s Secret, Easy Afternoon & Bamas’ Blues.
+Trey & his horse, Maximilian, earned USEF Zone 4 Horse of the Year Awards from 1995 until 2004 for Scout & Radisson, later having greater successes riding Samson’s Secret, Easy Afternoon, and Bama’s Blues.
 In 2006, having earned his accounting degree from the University of Mississippi, Trey joined his family in the day to day running of the farm.
-Trey has the patience & instincts to bring along the young rider or horse to their full potential and accepts students of all ages from beginner to advance.
+Trey has the patience & instincts to bring along the young rider or horse to their full potential and accepts students of all ages from beginner to advanced.

-Wes grew up in the horse business.
+The late Wes Lawson grew up in the horse business.
 Wes’s father, the late W.G.
 Lawson Sr., owned and operated Rolling L Ranch & Lawson Park Stables on Old Brownsville Road in the sixties & early seventies.
 Wes was always busy with the farm chores.
-Transporting the horses just meant he could use the truck, an added plus since horsepower is his first love.
+Transporting the horses just meant he could use the truck, an added plus since horsepower was his first love.
 He had no idea it would become a lifelong endeavor.
-Having lived with the horses virtually in his back yard, Wes is well aware of how important it can be to get your horse somewhere in an emergency.
-Wes keeps the fleet of trucks & trailers ready to roll at a moment’s notice.
-Horse transport is available (day & night) to horse shows, events, clinics, fox hunts, and he even does emergency veterinarian trips.
+Having lived with the horses virtually in his back yard, Wes was well aware of how important it can be to get your horse somewhere in an emergency.
+Wes kept the fleet of trucks and trailers ready to roll at a moment’s notice, and Trey has maintained them since his passing.
+Horse transport is still available (day & night) to horse shows, events, clinics, fox hunts, and emergency veterinarian trips.